Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Detach the internet gateway from the VPC remove aft rules that contain 0.0.0.0V0 from the security groups, and create a NACL rule to deny all traffic Inbound from the internet
 - [ ] Delete the identified compromised instances and delete any associated resources that the Security team did not create.

 ### A company is using Amazon Macie, AWS Firewall Manager, Amazon Inspector, and AWS Shield Advanced in its AWS account.
-The company wants to receive alerts if a DDoS attack occurs against the account.Which solution will meet this requirement?
+The company wants to receive alerts if a DDoS attack occurs against the account.
+Which solution will meet this requirement?

 - [ ] Use Macie to detect an active DDoS event.
 Create Amazon CloudWatch alarms that respond to Macie findings.
 - [ ] Use Amazon Inspector to review resources and to invoke Amazon CloudWatch alarms for any resources that are vulnerable to DDoS attacks.